-The Sanisera Archaeology Institute for International Field Schools offers over 20 international courses focusing on archaeology, anthropology, GIS, underwater archaeology, conservation, art, museums and archaeological film.
+The Sanisera Archaeology Institute for International Field Schools offers over 20 international courses focusing on archaeology, anthropology, GIS, underwater archaeology, archaeological techniques of drawing, photography and digital illustration, conservation, art, museums and archaeological film.
 Student's fieldwork centers on the survey and excavation of classical sites.

 Without a doubt that will also help everyone interested in learn and live archaeology with us.

 You can participate from $750 during 18 days!
 What are you waiting for?